estdenis-clt/-megr2157-portfolio/docs/assignments/A02/index.md

 **i.**

-img of unknowns and knowns
 <img width="4025" height="2505" alt="1000004126" src="https://github.com/user-attachments/assets/6dd310ae-6fe3-4bd4-95d7-2b78c2927c87" />

 **ii.**

-img of pin FBD with the largest reaction load.
 <img width="3708" height="2290" alt="1000004127" src="https://github.com/user-attachments/assets/cd4178bf-4b6c-4b88-9a2f-64420da02c3b" />

 **iii.**

-img of Symbolically solve for minimum cross-sectional area.

 In order to connect this truss to the points of the assignment, there needs to be pins designed in order to keep it in place and to be able to hold the forces and the load of the truss.
 In order to do that you have to calculate the cross-sectional area and the overall length.
 So I looked for this cross-sectional area which had to take into account the total Shear Force that the pins would experience and then multiply it by a safety factor over the maximum share in order to find the cross-sectional area.

 **iv.**

-img of Numerically solve for the cross-sectional area

 My final cross sectional area that I was able to calculate came out to 0.106 in and in order to meet the standard while keeping in mind manufacturing, I bumped up that size to 0.11 in as that would bring it to 3/8 which is an extremely common hole size and not a problem when the entire truss is designed in metric.
 One of the problems I would find myself struggling with was converting between Imperial and Metric when designing certain elements but I was able to solve that after a lot of double checking and testing.

 **v.**

-img of the approximate combined weight of the pins.
 <img width="3944" height="1835" alt="1000004128" src="https://github.com/user-attachments/assets/e42231a3-7f72-489a-9f83-c2f34173a086" />